Essential Gear for Bicycle Touring and Bikepacking

 Bunjee Cords

-Useful to Secure your luggage, tight your bike on the roof of a boat in Borneo,ย or on top of a truck in Kazakhstan.
+Useful for securing your luggage, tying your bike to the roof of a boat in Borneo, or to the top of a truck in Kazakhstan.

 The FULL Bike Touring Kit – All the Equipment You Need for a Cycle Trip